 There are a number of exercises that can be done which require little space and no weights.
 I love to do sit-ups and push-ups as well as the occasional air squat.
 Find exercises you enjoy and do them.
 It is easy to get burned out if you do not take care of yourself.
 Take time to reflect and journal, and be true to what is most important to you.

-In addition to exercise and meditation one of the most important investments I’ve made in my health which has benefited my remote work is to get a sit-stand desk and a good quality chair.
+In addition to exercise and meditation one of the most important investments I’ve made in my health which has benefited my remote work is to get a sit-stand desk and a good quality chair (side note, a kneeling chair is also a great option).
 Standing makes me feel lighter on my feet and more agile.
 It fills me with energy and helps my back stay straight.
 Oftentimes I find that when I sit for too long I am hunched over which hurts my shoulders, my neck, and makes me feel pain along my spine.

 In conclusion, working from home is going to tax your body in new and different ways.
 You need to be aware of this and plan ahead if you want a better work from home experience.
 This includes forcing yourself to exercise, to schedule in brakes, to mediate or engage in positive thinking, and to think holistically about your body and your mind.
 You also likely want to force yourself to stand up and walk around and take fresh air brakes more often.
 Make sure to invest in your body and your mind and equipment.
 These investments will make you more effective at work.
 It will not only help you perform better and more efficiently, but it will help you sustain home office work for the long term.